 Reputation management for doctors is all about building trust with patients.
-Therefore, it’s important to never take a less-than-genuine approach to acquire reviews of your practice.
+Therefore, it’s important to never take a less-than-genuine approach to acquire reviews from patients of your practice.

-Some practices believe anything less than a five-star review will severely damage their online reputation management efforts.
+Some practices believe anything less than a five-star review from their patients will severely damage their online reputation management efforts.
 But this isn’t necessarily true.

 According to BrightLocal, the notion of what makes a review positive is subjective, and some people may be swayed by the sentiment of the review to decide whether they think it’s positive.
 For example, a four-star review that praises the courteousness of the staff and attentiveness of a doctor but criticizes a practice’s lack of parking won’t necessarily turn prospective patients off.

 People notice when you engage with patients who write reviews of your practice.
 Specifically, more than one-third (39 percent) of people look for a business to respond to reviews.

 Looking a bit closer, 46 percent always read local businesses’ responses to reviews, highlighting the importance of taking this step.